FluentCo/Fluent-AdFlow-Widget-Package/README.md

 ### Important Notes

 - SDK Initialization: The SDK must be initialized when the app starts.
-Use the FluentAdFlowAdsSdk().initSdk("<your-api-key>", withReferrer: "<referer>") method with your API key and referer.
+Call the FluentAdFlowAdsSdk().initSdk("<your-api-key>", withReferrer: "<referrer>") method, providing your API key and referrer.
-- Using the Widget: Call fluentAdFlowWidget.getView() to display the ad widget in your app.
+- Using the Widget: Add the view component by calling getView() on the FluentAdFlowWidget object to display the ad widget in your app.
-- Personalizing the Ad: Use setParams() to pass user data (like email, transaction info, etc.) so the ad can be customized based on that data.
+- Loading the Ad: Use setParams() to load the ads into the view by passing user data (such as email, transaction details, etc.), allowing the ad to be personalized based on that information.

 With these simple steps, you can integrate the Fluent AdFlow Widget SDK into your iOS app and start displaying personalized ads!